Why Is Medtronic (MDT) Down 2.4% Since Last Earnings Report?

 How Have Estimates Been Moving Since Then?

-At this time, Medtronic has a subpar Growth Score of D, however its Momentum Score is doing a lot better with an A. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+Currently, Medtronic has a subpar Growth Score of D, though it is lagging a bit on the Momentum Score front with an F. However, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.

 Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, Medtronic has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+It's no surprise Medtronic has a Zacks Rank #4 (Sell).
+We expect a below average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report